kienme/Algorithms/README.md

 G is the adjacency matrix representing the graph (999 represents ∞).
 'v' is the source node from which shortest distance is computed.
 'visited' array marks nodes as visited.
-'dist' holds shortest distances from the source node
+'dist' holds shortest distances from the source node.

 1. Update distance array with distances from the source node (with values from the graph)
 2. Mark source node as visited